Congress of Vienna: Polish-Saxon questions

 The most complex topic at the Congress was the Polish-Saxon Crisis.
 Russia wanted most of Poland, and Prussia wanted all of Saxony, whose king had allied with Napoleon.
 The tsar had wanted to become king of Poland.
-Austria analysed, this could make Russia too powerful - a view which was supported by Britain.
+Austria concluded that this would make Russia too powerful – a view which was supported by Britain.
 The result was a deadlock, for which Talleyrand proposed a solution: admit France to the inner circle, and France would support Austria and Britain.
 The three nations signed a treaty on 3 January 1815, among only the three of them, agreeing to go to war against Russia and Prussia, if necessary, to prevent the Russo-Prussian plan from coming to fruition.

 When the Tsar heard of the treaty he agreed to a compromise that satisfied all parties on 24 October 1815.
 Russia received most of the Napoleonic Duchy of Warsaw as a "Kingdom of Poland" – called Congress Poland, with the tsar as a king ruling it independently of Russia.
 However, the majority of Greater Poland and Kuyavia, as well as the Chełmno Land, were given to Prussia and mostly included within the newly formed Grand Duchy of Posen (Poznań), while Kraków became a free city as a shared protectorate of Austria, Prussia and Russia.
 Furthermore, the tsar was forbidden from uniting his new realm with the parts of Poland that had been incorporated into Russia in the 1790s.
 Prussia received 60 percent of Saxony, much of which became part of the new Province of Saxony from 1816 (the now-Prussian parts of Lower Lusatia and some other areas instead became part of the Province of Brandenburg, with Prussian Upper Lusatia becoming part of the Province of Silesia by 1825); the remainder of Saxony returned to King Frederick Augustus I as his Kingdom of Saxony.

-Subsidies
+Bribery

 It can be learned from the diaries of the master of affairs Von Gentz that diplomatic tactics possibly included bribing.
 He notes that at the Congress he received £22,000 through Talleyrand from Louis XVIII, while Castlereagh gave him £600, accompanied by "les plus folles promesses" ("the wildest promises"); his diary is full of such entries.